-How Porcelain Crowns Are Done
+How Dental Porcelain Crowns Are Made

 During the first, the dentist typically makes an impression of the tooth, and then the impression is sent to a laboratory where a unique permanent crown will be created.
 Typically, a portion of your tooth will have to be removed for the crown to fit properly, and your tooth may require filing.
 After the dentist reshapes your tooth, they will use a special material to create the impression of it.
 Before sending you home, the dentist will provide you with a temporary crown to cover your tooth in between visits.